DarkGhostHunter/Laraload/README.md

 Nope.
 If you are looking for total control, [use directly the Preloader package](https://github.com/DarkGhostHunter/Preloader/).

-* Does the middleware works on testing?
+* Does the middleware works on unit testing?

 Nope.
-The middleware is not registered if the application is running under Unit Testing environment.
+The middleware is not registered if the application is running under tests.

 * How can I know when a Preload script is successfully generated?